 How Is Seasonal Affective Disorder Diagnosed?

+Only a mental health professional can diagnose seasonal affective disorder or a seasonal pattern related to a depressive or bipolar disorder.
+Rather than using tests or measurements, clinicians will complete a thorough interview to gather information and record their findings.
 If depression or bipolar disorder is present, the professional will inspect the existence of the seasonal pattern.
-To do this, the clinician will ask about the recent mood episodes to track their presentation.
-If the episodes mostly fit the seasonal changes, SAD could be the proper diagnosis.
+To do this, the clinician will ask about recent mood episodes to track their presentation.
+If the episodes mostly fit the seasonal changes, a seasonal pattern applied to their depression or bipolar disorder could be the proper diagnosis.

-Treatment of Seasonal Affective Disorder
+Seasonal Affective Disorder Treatments

 “The best treatment for someone with SAD (winter depression type) is exposure to bright light of 10,000 lux intensity for at least 30 minutes before 8 a.m. every day of the week.
 Many research studies support this therapy.
 Individuals with depression should always work with a professional qualified to treat depression and should never treat themselves.